CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 This design services the washing of the left and right areas of the front of the home, utilizing three path lights to effectively illuminate the sidewalk.

-The front door area features its own 110v lighting.
+The front door area has its own 110v lighting already.
 We recommend enhancing the front door area lighting to integrate seamlessly with the landscape lighting by installing a dimmer and choosing color temperature matching bulbs.
-This ensures a cohesive look, especially if you’re considering DIY landscape lights for your outdoor spaces.
+This ensures a seamless integrated look.

 Level 2: (7) Accent (4) Path